sbabic/swupdate/_sources/overview.txt

 that there is always a working copy even if the software update is interrupted or a power off occurs..

-Each copy must contain the kernel, the root filesystem, and each further component that can be updated.
+Each copy must contain the kernel, the root file system, and each further component that can be updated.
 It is required a mechanism to identify which version is running.